nileshhshinde29/myNotes/notes/Vue /chits.md

 #################

 **1. Computed :**
-In Vue.js, computations are created using computed properties.
 Computed properties are functions defined in a Vue component that are used to calculate and return a value based on the component's data.
 They are reactive and automatically update whenever their dependent data changes.

 <script>
    export default {